 From My Classes, you can personalize the apps (both free and paid-for apps) available to each of your individual classes.
-You can also easily add—and then later remove—shortcut links to daily lesson plans, related websites, or specific files for students to use for projects or lessons.
-The process is so easy, you can add, remove, or change these links daily, depending on your lesson plans.
+You can also easily add—and then later remove—shortcut links to lesson plans, related websites, or specific files for students to use for projects or lessons.
+The process is so easy that you can add, remove, or change these links daily, depending on your lesson plans.

-My Classes also provides students with one easy-to-find space where they can access all of these resources.
+That means you and the students in each of your classes have one easy-to-find space to access all of the right digital resources.
 Students can focus on learning with everything they need for a specific class, lesson, or project easily accessible in one place.

 Let’s say you’re tracking students’ progress with a reading program where they’re being urged to read for 15 minutes daily.
 A quick look at the analytics in My Classes can tell you who’s on track and who needs support.

-“Especially at a time when we don’t have students in front of us, this is a super important piece of engagement,” explains Gunn.
-“We want to know what students are doing.
-With ClassLink, we can measure engagement, see how many students are actually accessing the curriculum, and which curriculum they’re accessing.
+“We want to know what students are doing,” explains Gunn.
+With ClassLink, we can measure engagement and see how many students are actually accessing the curriculum and which curriculum they’re accessing.
 All of that information is available and visible to our teachers.”

-Easy access to analytics can also help you quickly address issues before students start falling behind.
+Easy access to analytics can also help you quickly address issues before students fall behind.
 That’s what happens at Travis USD, explains Gunn.

-“Teachers being able to see who’s in the app and who’s not, that is crucial,” she explains.
+“Teachers being able to see who’s in the app and who’s not is crucial,” she explains.
 “If I’ve got somebody who’s logging in, but they’re only on for 10 seconds, well, what’s wrong?
 We use it as a diagnostic.”

-At Travis, teachers then reach out to the student to figure out the exact problem.
+At Travis, teachers then reach out to the student to determine the exact problem.
 Often, it’s a technical issue where an app needs Flash to run or something along those lines.

-However, without access to that data, Gunn says the teacher might never catch the problem.
+However, without access to that data, Gunn says the teacher might never catch the problem - if it’s something students work on at home or outside of class.
 She says parents and students may not report technical issues.
-Instead, they get frustrated and move on to something else.
-Especially if they aren’t sure who to contact for an answer.
+Instead, they get frustrated and move on to something else, especially if they aren’t sure who to contact for an answer.

 “Those analytics give us the ability to reach out preemptively instead of waiting for them to get frustrated,” she explains.

-Communication is often another challenge during remote learning.
-Students are sifting through dozens of e-mail messages and many are missed or forgotten.
-To keep communication on track, teachers can post announcements to specific classes through My Classes.
+Communication is often another challenge with so much digital learning happening.
+Students are sifting through dozens of e-mail messages, and many are missed or forgotten.
+Teachers can post announcements to specific classes through My Classes to keep communication on track.
 From assignments to notes highlighting new resources, students immediately see notices when they enter a class through My Classes.